will-carkner/will-carkner-com/src/content/blog/contact.md

 I'd be really interested to talk to you if you also find some of these interesting.
 Also, I appreciate people with their own questions.

-- Why does stoicism not have more of a hold on our society?
 - What aspects of human dreaming can we bring forward to artificial neural networks in order to come closer to achieving AGI?
 - What is the defining feature of consciousness?
 - How many calories does it take for an adult man to dig a 500m deep hole?